 Students enrolled in the Ph.D. programs must pass a qualifying exam, usually within the three semesters of their enrollment.
-The qualifying exam consists of a research proposal of a topic of research followed by an oral examination, led by the Qualifying Exam Committee.
+The qualifying exam consists of a research

 Candidates for the degree must write, present and successfully defend a doctoral thesis based on independent and original research conducted by the student.
 Prior to displaying the thesis, candidates for the Ph.D. degree must present a minimum of three accepted peer-reviewed publications.
 Thirty credit hours in thesis work must be a recorded part of each student's program, and as many as fifty credit hours may be included, but the accumulation of these credits does not in itself imply the satisfaction of the requirement.
 The thesis must be acceptable for publication.